woossi0/suite/docs/usermanual/source/intro/installation/redhat/upgrade.rst

    .. code-block:: bash

       yum update

-.. todo:: Need information on the new packages to install

 #.
 Now install the appropriate OpenGeo Suite packages.
 You have options on what packages to install: